voteamerica/backend/docker/README.md

 # carpool Dockerfiles

 ## The two folders, nodeApp and pg-auto, contain the Dockerfiles and info to manually setup the docker dev environment.
+## A third folder contains a dockerfile for the jekyll frontend server

-## Ideally, these would be revised to have no manual steps and be part of a docker compose setup.
+## Work is under way to revise this process remove manual steps and become a docker compose setup.

+# cd .../voteUSbackend/docker

 # install compose if necessary
 # https://docs.docker.com/compose/install/